kaospctqc/tic-tac-toe/README.md

 Container for social media links that can be used by to user to find information about the author, other projects by the author, code institute.
 This also highlights when the user hovers over the link to indicate that it is a clickable element.

 ![contrast](assets/images/tic-tac-toe-footer.png)

+### Future Features
+- Add the Go first setting to allow the user to select which player moves at the beginning of the game
+- Add better logic for the computer moves to increase the level of difficulty, a good example can be found [here](https://codepen.io/Bosa100/pen/XRZppv)
+- Add background elements to improve the way it looks on bigger screen sizes.

 <a name="technologies-used"></a>
 ## 3. Technologies Used